lexibank/chaconarawakan/README.md

-# Arawakan and Tukanoan contacts in Northwest Amazonia prehistory
+# CLDF dataset derived from Chacon's "Annotated Swadesh Lists for Arawakan Languages" from 2017

 Cite the source dataset as